axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 2. Create Tenant (Users that manage events and servers)
 3. Media Admin

+Roles have a definition and an instantiation.
+The role's definition has a UUID, defines a name and specifies the set of permissions a user will obtain by being assigned a role instantiated from this definition.
+A role instantiation references a role definition and "inherits" the definition's name.
+The instantiation can furthermore optionally constrain the role by a tenant and/or user qualifier.
+In this case the permissions the role definition specifies will be granted to a user in that role only if requested for an object whose tenant/user owner matches that of the tenant/user qualifier provided by the role instantiation, respectively.

+With this it is possible, for example, to have an ``admin`` role definition with permission "*".
+An instantiation of this role can then optionally restrict the tenant that must be an object's tenant owner for the role's permissions to be applied to permission checks for that object.
+If a user has role ``admin:server-A`` and requests permission for an object, the "*" permission from the ``admin`` role definition is granted if and only if the object's tenant owner is ``server-A``.

+Similarly, if a role instantiation provides a user qualifier, the object for which a permission is checked must be owned by the user specified by the qualifier in order for the role's permissions to be granted to a user with this role.

-Roles may declare formal parameters.
-For now we see tenant and user as possible parameter types.
-Such roles are then instantiated by adding actual values for the tenant / user parameter(s).
-When the role's permissions are then inferred, if the role instance has a tenant parameter then the role's permissions are only implied if the object's tenant owner matches the role's tenant parameter; similarly, if the role instance has a user parameter then the role's permissions are only implied if the object's user owner matches the role's user parameter.
-If both, a user and tenant parameter are declared for a role then both have to match in order for the role's permissions to be implied.
+If both, a user and tenant parameter are declared for a role instantiation then both have to match in order for the role's permissions to be implied.

-Roles with a tenant parameter are applied in the form "<rolename>:<tenantname>".
+Roles with a tenant qualifier are displayed in the form "<rolename>:<tenantname>".
+Roles with tenant and user qualifier are displayed as "<rolename>:<tenantname>:<username>", and role instantiations with only a user qualifier are shown as "<rolename>::<username>".
 Examples:

 1. Tenant Owner "owner:tw2018" (Can delete the tenant, in addition to everything the tenant admin can do)
 2. Tenant Admin "admin:kw2018" (Has (almost) every permission in his tenant)